Music Director

 JohnPalmer

-His arrangements for brass instruments and compositions are published by Solid Brass Music Inc., and flute choir works by Alry.
-His major flute ensemble works have been performed at the National Flute Association annual conventions and suite of Latin Dances – Flautista won the NFA newly published music award for 2012.
-He was commissioned by the National Flute Association to compose the opening ‘Fanfare 42’ for the annual NFA convention in Chicago in August 2014.
+Solid Brass Music Inc. publishes his arrangements for brass instruments and compositions, and flute choir works by Alry.
+His major flute ensemble works have been performed at the National Flute Association annual conventions, and Suite of Latin Dances – Flautista won the NFA newly published music award for 2012.
+The National Flute Association commissioned him to compose the opening ‘Fanfare 42’ for the annual NFA convention in Chicago in August 2014.

 John is an Associate Composer of the Canadian Music Centre and has been commissioned by the CMC to write music for strings and by Making Music: Composing with Young Musicians to write for band and young choir.